Bilateralism with incompatible proofs and refutations: Base-extension semantics

+In this section we provide a base-extension semantics ($\Bes$) for $\BPR$.
+This choice of semantics is motivated by the fact that $\Bes$ enables non-trivial extensions of the results in~\cite{barrosonascimento2025bilateralbaseextensionsemantics} by combining techniques from~\cite{EcumenicalPTS} with new concepts.
+These must be integrated with our proof-theoretical results and have no direct counterpart in standard model-theoretic semantics.
+Moreover, given that this is a paper in proof theory, we find it natural and conceptually appealing to adopt a semantic framework where proof theory is the main star.

 Proof-theoretic semantics~\cite{pts-91,schroeder2006validity,sep-proof-theoretic-semantics} ($\Pts$) provides an alternative perspective for the meaning of logical operators compared to the viewpoint offered by model-theoretic semantics.
-In $\Pts$, the concept of {\em truth} is substituted with that of {\em proof}, emphasizing the fundamental nature of proofs as a means through which we gain demonstrative knowledge, particularly in mathematical contexts.
+In $\Pts$, the concept of {\em truth} is substituted for that of {\em proof}, emphasizing the fundamental nature of proofs as a means through which we gain demonstrative knowledge, particularly in mathematical contexts.
 This makes $\Pts$ a superior approach for comprehending reasoning since it ensures that the meaning of logical operators, such as connectives in logics, is defined based on their usage in inferences.

-Base-extension semantics~\cite{Sandqvist2015IL} ($\Bes$) is a strand of $\Pts$ where proof-theoretic validity is defined relative to a given collection $S$ of inference rules defined over basic formulas of the language.
-Indeed, validity w.r.t. a set $S$ of atomic rules has the general shape

-where $\vdash_S p$ indicates that $p$ is {\em derivable} in the proof system determined by $S$.
-After defining validity for atoms one can also define validity for logical connectives via semantic clauses that express proof conditions (\eg, $A \land B$ is provable from $S$ if and only if both $A$ and $B$ are provable from $S$), which results in a framework that evaluates propositions exclusively in terms of proofs of its constituents.
+$\Bes$~\cite{Sandqvist2015IL} is a strand of $\Pts$ where proof-theoretic validity is defined relative to a given collection $\mathcal{B}$ of inference rules defined over basic formulas of the language.
+Indeed, validity w.r.t. a set $\mathcal{B}$ of atomic rules has the general shape where $\vdash_{\mathcal{B}} p$ indicates that $p$ is {\em derivable} in the proof system determined by $\mathcal{B}$.
+After defining validity for atoms one can also define validity for logical connectives via semantic clauses that express proof conditions (\eg, $A \land B$ is provable from $\mathcal{B}$ if and only if both $A$ and $B$ are provable in $\mathcal{B}$), which results in a framework that evaluates propositions exclusively in terms of proofs of its constituents.

-Our semantics require use of some modifications presented in \cite{EcumenicalPTS} concerning the use of bases with consistency constraints, without which our essential Theorem~\ref{theorem:positivenegativesupport} would not hold.
-Broadly speaking, we combine the bilateral semantics presented in \cite{barrosonascimento2025bilateralbaseextensionsemantics} with the modifications presented in \cite{EcumenicalPTS} plus a few novel ones.
-Incidentally, a conceptual introduction to $\Bes$ which contextualizes the difference introduced by the consistency constraint is presented in \cite{EcumenicalPTS}, whereas a introduction to $\Bes$ which relates it to logical bilateralism is presented in \cite{barrosonascimento2025bilateralbaseextensionsemantics}.